 So Sweet Couture

 If you’re looking for raw artisan chocolate, then this UK company has you covered.
-Their dairy-free, gluten-free, and vegan Easter goodies include milky chocolate mini eggs, hens, peanut butter filled bunnies, and more.
+Their dairy-free, gluten-free, and vegan Easter goodies include classic bunnies, solid chocolate hens, and mini eggs.

 Sweet William